EricMFink/ProfessionalResponsibility/_drafts/Cases/Page.md

 I am also troubled that an error-ridden affidavit of an expert witness would be filed in support of Mr. Wood's case.
 An attorney as experienced as Mr. Wood knows expert affidavits must be reviewed in detail to ensure accuracy before filing.
 Failure to do so is either mendacious or incompetent.

 The response to the Rule with regard to the Wisconsin complaint calls the failings "proof reading errors".
 Failure to certify a complaint for injunction or even serve the Defendants are not proof reading errors.
-The Complaint would not survive a law school civil procedure class.[[1]](https://scholar.google.com/scholar_case?case=5361035678534267598#[1])
+The Complaint would not survive a law school civil procedure class.

 Prior to the pandemic, I watched daily counsel practice before me in a civil, ethical way to tirelessly advance the interests of their clients.
 It would dishonor them were I to allow this _pro hac vice_ order to stand.
 The conduct of Mr. Wood, albeit not in my jurisdiction, exhibited a toxic stew of mendacity, prevarication and surprising incompetence.
 What has been shown in Court decisions of our sister States satisfies me that it would be inappropriate and inadvisable to continue Mr. Wood's permission to practice before this Court.
 I acknowledge that I preside over a small part of the legal world in a small state.
 However, we take pride in our bar.